alinmih/MyDotNetRepository/README.md

 4. StratificateQCFlow - ASP.NET written in VB.NET

-5. TournamentTracker	- Multilayered architecture app.
+5. TournamentTracker	- Multilayered architecture sample app.

-6. ProductionManagement - ASP.NET app for production environment used to manage the workflow from price offer to production planning.
+6. ProductionManagement - Sample ASP.NET app for manufacturing environment used to manage the workflow from price offer to production planning.

-7. ProductionERP - N tier architecture app for managing business processes inside a company.
+7. ProductionERP - Sample app for managing business processes inside a company using windows form UI.